Partnership Firmregistration in India.

 Online filing, payment, partner KYC

-You complete the online form, e-sign the engagement letter via Aadhaar, and pay.
-Partner KYC is collected and validated.
+You complete the online form and pay.
+Partner KYC is collected and checked.

 - Days 2–4